rwth-i6/returnn/docs/advanced/debugging.rst

 E.g. segmentation fault (segfault, SIGSEGV).

-RETURNN uses the :mod:`faulthandler` Python module to provide a stack trace of the Python calls.
+RETURNN uses the :mod:`faulthandler` Python module to provide a stack trace of the Python calls and also installs a native signal handler to provide a native stack trace (including e.g. native PyTorch or TensorFlow code).

-You can set the env var ``DEBUG_SIGNAL_HANDLER``, which will load libSegFault.so.